-The Academy held £7,047,335 restricted fixed asset funds as at 31 August 2016.
+The Academy held £7,152,371 restricted fixed asset funds as at 31 August 2017.
 The fixed asset fund reflects both the funding received for capital investment purposes and the net book value of assets.
 It should be noted that the Academy's land and buildings are on a 125 year lease from Suffolk County Council.

-The Academy invested £202,523 during 2015-16 on the new roof funded by the Academies Capital Improvement Fund grant following a successful bid to the Education Funding Agency.
+The Academy invested £124,131 during 2016-17 on refurbishment of the changing rooms funded by the Academies Capital Improvement Fund grant following a successful bid to the Education and Skills Funding Agency.